RLado/Canonada/README.md

 ## Canonada
-> ⚠️ Canonada is currently under development and is not ready for production use.
+> ⚠️ Canonada is currently under development.

 Canonada is a data science framework that helps you build production-ready streaming pipelines for data processing in Python.